Safe-DS/Library/docs/development/guidelines.md

 of the expected behaviour,
 e.g. `test_should_add_column`.

-### Testcases
+### Parametrization

 Tests should be parametrized
 using `@pytest.mark.parametrize`,
-even if there is only a single testcase.
+even if there is only a single test case.
-Testcases should be given
+Test cases should be given
 descriptive IDs.

 Example: